 a tin can is 100 years old, and a plastic bottle is from 500 years to 1000 years,

-• “Ensuring order on earth is not only about collecting garbage, municipal household waste, but also using them rationally.”
+• “Ensuring order on earth means not only collecting garbage and municipal household waste, but also using it rationally.”

-• the streets of our village, the roads are littered with garbage, most of which are plastic bottles, plastic disposable cups, plastic bags.
+• The streets of our village and roads are littered with garbage, most of which consists of plastic bottles, plastic disposable cups, and plastic bags.

 • We live in a rural area in the village of Zapolye, Vitebsk region, located 70 kilometers from the city.
 On the territory of the village there are 6 garbage containers for 76 yards, which is extremely small, and garbage removal is not carried out regularly.
-So we get such mini-dumps around the village, which spoil the overall look.
+So you end up with mini-dumps around the village that spoil the overall appearance.

 Relevance

-A large amount of garbage, and especially empty plastic bottles, on the streets of our village made us think about the question of how to solve this problem.
-The project "Plastic Fantasy" is dedicated to an important and topical topic of the present time - the problem of municipal solid waste.
+A large amount of garbage, and especially empty plastic bottles, on the streets of our village made us think about how to solve this problem.
+The project “Plastic Fantasies” is dedicated to an important and pressing topic of the present time - the problem of Municipal Solid Waste.

-• identify the conditions and ways of recycling plastic bottles, plastic bags, disposable plastic tableware
+• identify conditions and methods for recycling plastic bottles, plastic bags, disposable plastic tableware

 Project objectives:

-• find out when plastic bottles, disposable plastic utensils, plastic bags appeared;
+• find out when plastic bottles, disposable plastic tableware, plastic bags appeared;

-• develop recommendations for the recycling of plastic bottles, plastic bags;
+• develop recommendations for the recycling of plastic bottles and plastic bags;

-• hold a school competition for the best crafts from these plastic products.
+• hold a school competition for the best craft made from these plastic products.

 Research methods: